Skip to main content

 Parameters and bundles

-defineParams, dynamic requests, stored bundles, typed call helpers.
+defineParams, dynamic requests, bundles, typed call helpers.

 Querying overview